 - A commitment to reject lowball offers and try your case in front of a jury.

 Our goal is to fight to help you recover the money you deserve after a sexual assault.
 Our aggressive approach to your case will help you maximize the financial settlement or award you receive.
 Call us today to schedule your free case assessment and learn more.

 Miami Sexual Assault Injury Lawyers

 Sexual assault can change your life forever.
 You have the right to hold your abuser responsible for their actions.
-Contact Lavent Law to learn about the benefits of filing a civil personal injury lawsuit for damages.
+Contact Lavent Law, P.A. to learn about the benefits of filing a civil personal injury lawsuit for damages.
 With our help, you can recover compensation for medical bills, therapy, lost wages, and any emotional distress you’ve experienced.
 You only have a limited amount of time to file a civil lawsuit for sexual assault, so call to schedule your free consultation today.